hepplerj/Dissertation/ch2.dissertation.Heppler.md

 By the mid-1960s, however, the exclusive agricultural zoning would begin to fall under the gerrymandered annexations.
 Although farmers had felt themselves under pressure in the early 1950s to preserve their lands, many, like Ruscigno, began to realize the value they could extract from the sale of their lands.^[@nader1973land, 35; Whyte, *The Last Landscape*, __.]
 The patterns of leapfrogged annexations angered growers as well, which encouraged other farmers to sell their land to urban developers well before the land was needed for the city.^[@conard1985green, 6.]
+Local historian Yvonne Jacobson estimated that 77,000 acres left production in a span of thirty years.
+By 1982 20,000 acres of agricultural land remained left in the Valley which, by 2001, fell to just 4,500 mostly located near the South Bay cities of Morgan Hill and Gilroy.^[Jacobson, *Passing Farms, Enduring Values*, 231--236;
+@griffin1958urban, 203; "From Fertile Fields, a High-Tech Harvest," *San Jose Mercury News*, June 20, 2001.]

 The contest over the agricultural landscape revealed not only an effort by farmers to protect their livelihoods, but a broader debate about land use and the environmental costs exacted on the land for its various uses.

+# The Suburban Landscape

-\thoughtbreak{Suburban homeowners came to expect that the places they moved to not only had low property taxes}, provided property ownership as an avenue for upward mobility, and segregated neighborhoods, but a pleasant environment as well.^[On the issues of social mobility, radicalized suburban space, and taxes, see @self2003babylon, 96--100; Ronald
+Suburban homeowners came to expect that the places they moved to not only had low property taxes, provided property ownership as an avenue for upward mobility, and segregated neighborhoods, but a pleasant environment as well.^[On the issues of social mobility, radicalized suburban space, and taxes, see @self2003babylon, 96--100; Ronald